Robinson 2025

-Robinson 2025 is the twenty-seventh season of the Swedish reality television series Robinson, it airs on TV4 Play starting on 28 March and on TV4 on 30 March 2025.
+Robinson 2025 is the twenty-sixth season of the Swedish reality television series Robinson, it airs on TV4 Play starting on 28 March and on TV4 on 30 March 2025.
 Presenter is Anders Lundin with Anna Brolin presenting the first week, this season starts with 20 survivors.
 The tribes are divided into two tribes with the Brains v Brawns theme in play.
 North Team being the Brains and South Team being the Brawns.
 Another new feature this season is that three of the nine destiny urns are human skulls; if a contestant chooses an urn containing a skull, that contestant is eliminated and is thus forced to travel back home.
 The season concluded on 8 June 2025 where Aron Sjölund won in the final challenge against returning players Sara Mölldal and Pontus Croneld to win the grand prize and become the youngest ever winner in the franchise and in Robinson.